rahimratnani/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
-This is a simple implementation of classic Rock-Paper-Scissors.
-Open your developer console in your browser and call the function `game()` to start the game.
+This is a simple implementation of the classic Rock-Paper-Scissors game.
+When one of the players reaches 5 points, you can restart the round.
+Just click on your choice to start playing the game.

 This project is a part of [The Odin Project curriculum](https://www.theodinproject.com/lessons/rock-paper-scissors).